How to Make a DC Motor Speed Controller Circuit(50V, 15A)

 The switching circuit is used to switch the output ON and OFF at a very high frequency.
 Here, a Mosfet is used to do the job.

 Mosfet can switch the high output voltage connected between its drain and source if a threshold voltage is applied at its gate.
-This threshold voltage is generally very less than the voltage, Mosfet is capable of switching or the voltage between its drain and source.
+This threshold voltage is generally much less than the voltage, Mosfet is capable of switching or the voltage between its drain and source.

 A word of caution here: The Threshold voltage is the voltage where the MOSFET starts to conduct a little bit.
 To make the MOSFET conduct enough to drive a significant load it needs some additional voltage also.

-This way if a DC motor is connected between the gate and source of the MOSFET, voltage across it and thus speed can be controlled by controlling the gate voltage.
+This way if a DC motor is connected between the gate and the source of the MOSFET, voltage across it and thus speed can be controlled by controlling the gate voltage.
 And to do so we need a variable voltage at the Gate.
 Now here comes the PWM generator to the rescue.

 The required variable voltage at the gate can be easily supplied by using a PWM voltage.
-PWM or pulse width modulation is a type of technique used to get any voltage between 0 and maximum of the input voltage.
+PWM or pulse width modulation is a technique used to get any voltage between 0 and the maximum of the input voltage.
 This is achieved by switching the input voltage at a certain frequency and a certain duty cycle.

 Suppose we have an input voltage of 5v.
 It can either be 5v or 0.
 Now if it is switched on and off with very high frequency, we get a square waveform.

 Let’s say ON time is 50 % of the total time.
-This 50% is called the duty cycle of the PWM wave which gives us the final voltage of 2.5volts.
+This 50% is called the duty cycle of the PWM wave which gives us the final voltage of 2.5 volts.
 As this ON time or duty cycle increases, the overall voltage increases.

 And when the duty cycle reaches 100% we get 5volts output.
 Similarly, when it is at 0%, we get 0volts output.
-This is called PULSE WIDTH MODULATION as we are modulating the width of the pulse to get variable voltage.
+This is called pulse width modulation as we are modulating the width of the pulse to get variable voltage.

-Read more about PWM here: PWM in Detail
+Read more about PWM here

 The speed controller circuit here generates the PWM wave by using a 555 timer IC.
 This IC provides the required variable voltage at the gate of the MOSFET by working in its astable mode.